pygame/pygame/docs/reST/ref/pixelarray.rst

       that indicates the differences (white) of both arrays.
 Both PixelArray objects must have identical bit depths and dimensions.

-      It uses a simple weighted Eucledian distance formula to calculate the distance between the colors.
+      It uses a simple weighted Euclidean distance formula to calculate the distance between the colors.
 The distance space ranges from 0.0 to 1.0 and is used as threshold for the color detection.
 This causes the comparison to mark pixels with a similar, but not exactly identical